gomorpheus/morpheus-apidoc/source/includes/_monitor_incidents.md

 --------- | ------- | -----------
-max | 25 | Max number of results to return offset | 0 | Offset of records you want to load
+max | 25 | Max number of results to return offset | 0 | Offset of records you want to load status | null | Filter by status severity | null | Filter by severity

 ## Get a Specific Incident